 In September 2002, CBI was incorporated as a wholly owned subsidiary of Adherex.
 We granted CBI an exclusive worldwide, royalty-free license to develop, market and distribute pharmaceuticals and therapeutics for non-cancer applications based on or derived from our platform cadherin technology owned or licensed under our collaboration agreement with McGill and paid to CBI \$250,000 in cash, in exchange for 40,163,985 Class A Preferred Shares of CBI.
 We distributed the Class A Preferred Shares of CBI to our shareholders, after which our shareholders held all of the issued and outstanding shares of CBI.
 The divestiture of our non-cancer assets was a condition precedent to our acquisition of Oxiquant.
 CBI was not granted any rights to, and was contractually prohibited from, developing any applications relating to the treatment of cancer.
-The term of the license agreement coincided with the life of our patents that are the subject of the license.
+The term of the license agreement coincides with the life of our patents that are the subject of the license.
+The license agreement is terminable by either Adherex or CBI in the event of an uncured material breach or default of the agreement by either party after 30 days prior written notice.
+We have the right to terminate the agreement in the event that CBI files for bankruptcy or becomes insolvent and upon 30 days prior written notice to CBI if any act or omission by CBI causes us to be in material uncured breach of our license agreement with McGill.